matecat/xliff-parser/docs/xliffToArray.md

 $parsed = $parser->xliffToArray('path/to/your/file.xliff');
 ```

-In case of invalid or not supported xliff file an empty array will be returned.
+In case of invalid or not supported xliff file an Exception is thrown.

 ### Segmentation differences